brendanjcarlson/genv/README.md

 # genv

-## ergonomic environment management
+## Ergonomic environment management

-genv is a Go package for loading environment variables.
-It simplifies the processes of lookup, casting, and populating configuration structs, using struct tags and reflection for mapping.
+genv is a Go package for loading and accessing environment variables.
+It simplifies the processes of lookup, casting, and populating configuration structs, using generics, struct tags, and reflection for mapping.

-### Documentation
+## Documentation

 See user documentation at <https://pkg.go.dev/github.com/brendanjcarlson/genv>

-### Features
+## Features

 - Load and cast environment variables through the use of generics.
 - Supports basic types like <code>string</code>, <code>bool</code>, <code>int</code>, <code>float64</code>, etc.
 - Load directly into a struct, including nested structs for more complex configurations.
 - Autoload (.env only) via import _ "github.com/brendanjcarlson/genv/autoload"

-### Installation
+## Installation

 ```bash
 go get -u github.com/brendanjcarlson/genv
 ```

-### Usage
+## Usage

 ```go
 package main